 This is reminiscent of late Shiv Sena founder Bal Thackeray, who anointed his son Uddhav in preference to his nephew Raj Thackeray even though the latter was looked upon as being more dynamic and a better organiser and hence well suited as his political heir.

-Stalin is accepted within the DMK as Karunanidhi’s successor by the DMK cadres and any attempt by Azhagiri to challenge him would not be acceptable to the party.
+Stalin is accepted within the DMK as Karunanidhi’s successor by the DMK cadres and the attempts by Azhagiri to challenge him failed to find favour in the DMK.
 Even within the extended Karunanidhi family, Stalin’s position is well recognised.

 He was the mayor of Chennai Corporation between 1996 and 2002, was the minister of municipal administration and rural development in 2006.
 He was appointed Tamil Nadu deputy chief minister in 2009.